winitzki/scall/tutorial/programming_dhall.md

 This method constructs values of type `F a` from values of type `a`.
 In many cases, `pure x` is a data container of type `F a` that stores a single value `x : a`.

-Let us define `Pointed` as a typeclass and implement `Pointed` evidence for some simple type constructors.
+Let us define `Pointed` as a typeclass and implement `Pointed` evidence for some simple functors.

 ```dhall
 let Pointed : (Type → Type) → Type
   = λ(F : Type → Type) → { pure : ∀(a : Type) → a → F a }
 let pointedOptional : Pointed Optional = { pure = λ(a : Type) → λ(x : a) → Some x }
 let pointedList : Pointed List = { pure = λ(a : Type) → λ(x : a) → [ x ] }
 ```